-Stacy King serves as executive vice president, chief risk officer at UMB Bank.
-Learn how she got her start in banking and found her dream role at UMB.
+We sat down with Stacy King, executive vice president, chief risk officer at UMB Bank, to learn how she got her start in banking and found her dream role at UMB.

 How long have you been with UMB Bank and what did you do prior to joining UMB?